scgbern/scgpico/content/wiki/alumni/RaphaelBucher/index.md

 ---
 Title: Raphael Bucher
 ---
+#Raphael Bucher
 Hello

-I'm working on my bachelors Thesis <a href="http://scg.unibe.ch/wiki/projects/mastersbachelorsprojects/Actionable-Software-Visualization">Actionable software visualization</a>, guided by Leonel Merino.
+I'm working on my bachelors Thesis <a href="/wiki/projects/mastersbachelorsprojects/Actionable-Software-Visualization">Actionable software visualization</a>, guided by Leonel Merino.

 The goal is to recommend developers suitable visualizations for their questions that arise during the development process.
 This tool will be integrated in Eclipse.